If

 ointments, caring nothing at all that your brothers need your help.
 Therefore you

 What was so sinful about fine living?
-Only one thing: those people
+Only this: those people placed

-placed their pleasures above caring for their hungry, sick, and needy.
-Amos warned
+pleasure above caring for their hungry, sick, and needy.
+Amos warned them

-Yes, Sodom and Gomorrah were guilty of homosexuality, and, yes,
+Yes, Sodom and Gomorrah were guilty of homosexuality.
+And we see

 If we need to repent of todays casual views toward homosexuality,